-Fig. 2 Condition Of The Integration Ball
+Fig. 2 Condition of the Integration Ball

 D-2.4 Measurement

 D-2.4.1 Install the white standard plate, adjust the reading (T1) of the device’s current meter to be 100; adjust the amount of incident light.

 D-2.4.2 Under the status where the white standard plate is installed, install and measure the test specimen to obtain the indication (T2) of the current meter.
 The full light transmittance shall be calculated according to the following formula: